 - Tennessee Williams' sister Rose is a famous real-life case.
 It went badly, obviously upset Williams very deeply, and it influenced a lot of his writing.
-The Glass Menagerie is entirely based on this and the characters on his family.
+The Glass Menagerie is entirely based on the incident and the characters on his family.
 The fact that Williams was a gay man further invited distaste towards the practice, since it was also used as a form of conversion therapy; Suddenly, Last Summer targets this aspect of the practice while also connecting it to Rose's predicament.